Exercise as Stress Relief: Cortisol, Workout Volume, and Best Tips

 Exercise as Stress Relief: The Connection Between Cortisol and Exercise

 Cortisol is released when exercising, and it changes the way the body’s endocrine system functions to encourage you to ‘keep going’ when experiencing stress.
-During these times, cortisol raises your blood pressure – increasing your heart rate ready to pump oxygenated blood to your active muscles.
+During these times, cortisol raises your blood pressure, increasing your heart rate and preparing it to pump oxygenated blood to your active muscles.
 At the same time, levels of blood glucose are increased to give your muscles more energy to fight or flee.

-The longer you exercise, and the more pressure you put on your body, the more cortisol is produced.
-However, the body also reacts to excess cortisol; its regulatory system (i.e. homeostasis) sets in, balancing the levels of hormones in your body.
+The longer you exercise and the more pressure you put on your body, the more cortisol your body produces.
+However, the body also reacts to excess cortisol; its regulatory system (i.e., homeostasis) kicks in, balancing hormone levels in your body.

 How does exercise reduce stress?
-What gentle to moderate exercise does, is ‘train’ the body to resume homeostasis after experiencing high levels of cortisol.
+What gentle to moderate exercise does is ‘train’ the body to resume homeostasis after experiencing elevated cortisol levels.
 Exercise reduces stress by teaching your body to relax faster after periods of stress.
 Your overall cortisol levels will also decrease.

 Exercise as Stress Relief-woman lifting weights